coderdojobelfast/java/mentors.md

 ```

 ## 5. Spawning and Listening
-* Flying Creeper
+Flying Creeper p125  Spawning entities - this time not using
+the helper functions.

+Run plugin; check code, illustrating things you can do in Minecraft:
+* spawning
+* also potions

+Exercise: change the creeper to something less scary.

-* Back plugin - Another way to invoke plugins - listen to events.
+Back plugin - Another way to invoke plugins - listen to events.

-Just introduce the concept and let them try running it
+Just introduce the concept and let them try running it.
+Use `teleport playername 10 20 30` _in CanaryMod console_ to
+teleport.
+Look at the `implements PluginListener`, `enable()` and
-but don't bother with the details of how the plugin works.
+`@HookHandler` parts, but don't bother with the details of how the
+rest of the plugin works.

+Instead let's look at

-* Firebow - write our own plugin entirely from scratch
+Firebow p133 - write our own plugin entirely from scratch
 * new class
+* `extends EZPlugin`
+* `implements PluginListener`
-  * copy pattern from Back
+* copy `enable()` from `BackCmd`
+* `@HookHandler`
+* `public void onArrowHit(ProjectileHitHook event)`
+* don't bother with `enabled`
+* then walk them through `onArrowHit` implementation

 ## 6. Scheduling
 * Flaming Cows